Chapter 3 : News Spreads Faster Than a Snitch

 Background: Font color:

-The whirling thoughts in Rona's head ceased as she entered the dormitory, although it was doomed to come back what with the thrilling night in progress, packed with the excitement of Runes and Herbology.
+The whirling thoughts in Rona's head ceased as she entered the dormitory, although it was doomed to come back with the thrilling night in progress, packed with the excitement of Runes and Herbology.
 The looming N.E.W.T.S had sucked the fun out of the seventh years long ago.

 "What were you doing out so long?
 Naughty, naughty."
 Hannah was resting flat on her stomach on her bed, feet dangling in the air and paying meticulous attention to her nails with one eye while the other scanned the text in front of her.
-It was, as Rona dubbed it, the Ravenclaw multitask.
+It was, as she dubbed it, the Ravenclaw multitask.

 Rona left that question unanswered as she plunked down on her pillow.
 She reached behind it and pulled out a Muggle book she had been reading the week before.
 "Just met with Oliver Wood."